Why is my hedge

 Landscaping

-The answer to 'why is my hedge' is that there could be several common causes, including improper pruning, pests, disease, or environmental stress.
-Symptoms may include discolored, thinning, or dying foliage, irregular growth, or an overall unhealthy appearance.
-To address the issue, it's important to first diagnose the underlying cause and then take the appropriate corrective action.
+The answer to 'why is my hedge' is that there could be several common causes, including improper pruning, pest infestations, nutrient deficiencies, or environmental stressors.
+Symptoms may include discolored, wilting, or thinning foliage, irregular growth patterns, or even dead sections of the hedge.

 Step-by-Step Guide